aeroimperial-optimization/sos-chordal-decomposition-pmi/README.md

 ## How to use this file

-For the correlative sparsity tehcnique, we adapted the csp option in YALMIP, where we mainly changed the function sos/corrsparsity.m
+For the correlative sparsity technique, we adapted the csp option in YALMIP, where we mainly changed the function sos/corrsparsity.m
-You can copy corrsparsity.m and cliquesFromSpMatD.m to the folder of /modules/sos, and replace the orginal corrsparsity.m
+You can copy corrsparsity.m and cliquesFromSpMatD.m to the folder of /modules/sos, and replace the original corrsparsity.m

 * Note that cliquesFromSpMatD.m is copied from the SparseCoLO package.